 We first wrote this article back in 2014.
 We wanted to help people find Material Design apps back when there really weren’t that many.
 These days, Material Design is everywhere.
 Most popular apps use it in one form or another and new apps launch with it every day.
 Thus, we have redone the list to show some of the best examples of Material Design that you can find.
 Every app on this list was recognized by Google at some point for its Material Design use.
-Even if they aren’t the best or most useful, they really rock that Material Design.
+Even if these apps aren’t the best or most useful, they really rock that Material Design well.
 Here are the best Material Design apps for Android!
 For the record, this list is unlikely to change because Google doesn’t really give out as many design awards as they used to.
 However, if they do, those apps will probably appear here.

 B&H Photo Video